MICHAEL FAULKNER

 ISBN: 0856407933

-The Blue Cabin had been acquired in 1969 by my father Brian Faulkner, the last Prime Minister of Northern Ireland, and during the tumultuous years that followed it became increasingly important to him as an occasional base for precious family time – however interrupted by political events – during the summer months.
+The Blue Cabin was acquired in 1969 by my father Brian Faulkner, the last Prime Minister of Northern Ireland, and during the tumultuous years that followed it became increasingly important to him as an occasional base for precious family time – however interrupted by political events – during the summer months.

 It was to be both challenging and rewarding.
 The cabin had just one wood-